Health & Nutrition

 Qualified child nutrition professionals (Chartwells Corporation) will provide scholars with access to a variety of affordable, nutritious, and appealing foods that meet the health and nutrition needs of scholars; religious, ethnic, and cultural diversity of the student body in meal planning, will accommodate allergy awareness and will provide clean, safe, and pleasant settings and adequate time for scholars to eat.

 Legacy is a nut free facility.
 That means that Legacy does not provide foods in any meal or snack that contains peanuts or tree nuts.
-We also do not use items that "may contain nuts" or "processed in a facility with peanuts or tree nuts.
+We also do not use items that "may contain nuts" or "processed in a facility with peanuts or tree nuts."

 Nutrition education along with physical education and helps establish the link between health education and school meal programs.

-Our school will participate in available federal school meal programs (including the School Breakfast Program, National School Lunch Program [including after-school snacks], Summer Food Service Program, Fruit and Vegetable Snack Program, and Child and Adult Care Food Program [including suppers]).
+Legacy Early College participates in available federal school meal programs (including the School Breakfast Program, National School Lunch Program [including after-school snacks], Summer Food Service Program, Fruit and Vegetable Snack Program, and Child and Adult Care Food Program [including suppers]).

 Legacy Early College will provide nutrition education as well as physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and school meal programs, and with related community services.